oracle-livelabs/cloud-database-services/exadata-database-service-xs-deploy-high-perf-gen-ai-apps/scale-exascale-storage-vault-resources-using-oci-console/scale-exascale-storage-vault-resources-using-oci-console.md

    ![navigate to oci cloudshell](./images/cloudshell.png "navigate to oci cloudshell")

-   This displays the Cloud Shell in a "drawer" at the bottom of the console:
+   This displays the Cloud Shell in a **drawer** at the bottom of the console:

    ![oci cloudshell launch](./images/cloudshelllaunch.png "oci cloudshell launch")